Rule 8009. Record on Appeal; Sealed Documents

 (B) file with the bankruptcy clerk a certificate stating that the appellant is not ordering a transcript.

-(2)Cross-Appellant’s Duty to Order.
-Within 14 days after the appellant files a copy of the transcript order or a certificate of not ordering a transcript, the appellee as cross-appellant must:
+(2)Appellee’s Duty to Order as a Cross-Appellant.
+Within 14 days after the appellant has filed a copy of the transcript order—or a certificate stating that the appellant is not ordering a transcript—the appellee as cross-appellant must:

-(A) order in writing from the reporter, as defined in Rule 8010(a)(1), a transcript of such additional parts of the proceedings as the cross-appellant considers necessary for the appeal, and file a copy of the order with the bankruptcy clerk; or
+(A) order in writing from the reporter a transcript of such additional parts of the proceedings as the cross-appellant considers necessary for the appeal, and file a copy of the order with the bankruptcy clerk; or

 (B) file with the bankruptcy clerk a certificate stating that the cross-appellant is not ordering a transcript.

 (4)Payment.
-At the time of ordering, a party must make satisfactory arrangements with the reporter for paying the cost of the transcript.
+At the time of ordering, a party must make satisfactory arrangements with the reporter to pay for the transcript.

 (5)Unsupported Finding or Conclusion.
-If the appellant intends to argue on appeal that a finding or conclusion is unsupported by the evidence or is contrary to the evidence, the appellant must include in the record a transcript of all relevant testimony and copies of all relevant exhibits.
+If the appellant intends to argue on appeal that a finding or conclusion is unsupported by the evidence or is contrary to the evidence, the appellant must include in the record a transcript of all relevant testimony and a copy of all relevant exhibits.

 (e) Correcting or Modifying the Record.

-(2)Correcting in Other Ways.
-If anything material to either party is omitted from or misstated in the record by error or accident, the omission or misstatement may be corrected, and a supplemental record may be certified and transmitted:
+(2)Omissions and Misstatements.
+If anything material to either party is omitted from or misstated in the record by error or accident, the omission or misstatement may be corrected, and a supplemental record may be certified and sent:

 (A) on stipulation of the parties;

-(B) by the bankruptcy court before or after the record has been forwarded; or
+(B) by the bankruptcy court before or after the record has been sent; or

 (C) by the court where the appeal is pending.

 (3)Remaining Questions.
-All other questions as to the form and span of the record must be presented to the court where the appeal is pending.
+All other questions about the form and span of the record must be presented to the court where the appeal is pending.

-(g)Other Necessary Actions.
-All parties to an appeal must take any other action necessary to enable the bankruptcy clerk to assemble and transmit the record.
+(g)Duty to Assist the Bankruptcy Clerk.
+All parties to an appeal must take any other action needed to enable the bankruptcy clerk to assemble and send the record.